UK's Truss defends economic plan that sent pound tumbling - KESQ

 Associated Press

 LONDON (AP) — British Prime Minister Liz Truss has defended her economic plan that roiled financial markets, saying she’s willing to make “difficult decisions” to get the economy growing.
-Truss gave her first public comments Thursday since her government last week announced billions in unfunded tax cuts that drove the pound currency to record lows.
+Truss gave her first public comments Thursday since her government last week announced billions in unfunded tax cuts that drove the pound to record lows.
 She says Britain is facing a “very, very difficult” economic situation.
 But she says the problems are global and spurred by Russia’s invasion of Ukraine.
-The turmoil has seen the opposition Labour Party open up a widening lead in opinion polls.
-A YouGov survey released Thursday gave Labour a 33-point lead over the Conservatives, up from an 8-point lead a week ago.
+The Bank of England took emergency action Wednesday to stabilize U.K. financial markets and head off a crisis in the broader economy after the government’s tax cuts spooked investors.